The Encyclopedia of American Songs and Musicals

 He just graduated from the University of North Carolina when he had the opportunity to take over the orchestra of Hal Kemp, called in the North.
 He toured with his musicians throughout Midwest, proving to be a mostly good clarinetist.
 He excelled on the other hand at evenings entertainment and got soon a strong reputation in Chicago when dressed in teacher, he organizes from 1938, a musical quiz which becomes fast very popular on the radio.
 So named, The Kay Kyser Kollege of Musical Knowledge, will make moreover numerous emulators.
 He also appears in 1939 in That Right You' re Wrong, a full-length movie released by RKO starring Adolphe Menjou and Lucille Ball in which he performs under his own name.

 Kyser also knows how to surround himself with musicians and singers of quality such as Harry Babbitt and Ginny Simms called both to noticeable careers.

 9 Ginny Simms (Virginia Eastvold – San Antonio (TX) 1913 – Palm Springs (CA) 1994)

-She continues her studies in Fresno with the idea to become a concert pianist but turns finally to singing, forming in college a vocal trio which fast acquires a certain notoriety.
-She then regularly participates in radio broadcasts and performs since 1932 in the band of Tom Gerun based in San Francisco, giving her the opportunity to get to know Tony Martin and Woody Herman.
+She completes her studies in Fresno with the idea to become a concert pianist but turns finally to singing, forming in college a vocal trio which fast reaches some recognition.
+She then regularly takes part to radio broadcasts and performs since 1932 in the band of Tom Gerun based in San Francisco, giving her the opportunity to get to know Tony Martin and Woody Herman.